NahidAhmed47/react-popupkit/README.md

 - Import the Popup component.
 - Wrap your popup content and button.
-- Customize using props and classNames.
+- Set styles for design.

 ## Advanced Usage

-- Include Popup.TriggerClose.
+- Include Popup.TriggerClose for close after click any item into the popup.
 - Use conditional rendering or props.
-- Explore state management or context.
+- Control close popup by useClosePopup() hooks.

 ## Licence